AndrewBlumhardt/Logic-Apps/Playbooks/Get-BlobStorageCSVtoWatchlist/readme.md

 4. Upload a sample import CSV file to the storage container

 ## Instructions for deployment and setup
-After selecting a playbook, in the Azure portal:
 1. Set the Sentinel resource group and workspace name
 2. Deploy the template
 3. Authorize the API-based activities (key-based read access recommended for the blob container)
-3. Set the storage account name and container
+4. Set the storage account name and container
-4. Set the Watchlist name and optional key column name
+5. Set the Watchlist name and optional key column name
-5. Add a JSON-style column list (example provided) based on your CSV file
+6. Add a JSON-style column list (example provided) based on your CSV file

 ## Considerations and potential enhancements
 * Use a key value name to avoid importing duplicate records